Experience Overview

 Accommodation:

-It’s time to pack up and head to Kununurra, with a stop at the Parry Lagoons Nature Reserve to see hundreds of waterbirds.
-This afternoon you’ll have time to get some washing done or relax with a book while your crew buy plenty of fresh food for the next section of the trip.
+Today you’ll pack up and head to the town of Kununurra, with a stop at the Parry Lagoons Nature Reserve to see hundreds of waterbirds, including herons, spoonbills and magpie geese.
+This afternoon, you’ll have time to get some washing done or relax with a book while your crew buy plenty of fresh food for the next section of the trip.
 Tonight, you’re free to enjoy a drink at the pub or drop into a local restaurant for dinner.

 Accommodation:

 Known as the ‘Mini Bungles’, Mirima National Park is your first stop today with plenty of time to stop and appreciate the colourful layered rock formations created more than 300 million years ago.
-If you’re lucky, you’ll get to see them glowing in the changing light.
-After a stop in town to buy some (optional) lunch, head to Lake Argyle and perhaps go on a cruise up the Ord River before you return to your accommodation in town.
+Lunch is at your own expense today and this afternoon there is the option to join a river cruise down the Ord River to the Dam Wall.

 Accommodation: